milonmaze/privacy-terms-observatory/www.spotify.com/us/legal/privacy-policy.md

 our legal justifications (each called a "legal basis") under data protection law, for each purpose categories of personal data which we use for each purpose (see more about these categories in Section 3 'Personal data we collect about you')

+You can also watch our video about Personal Data at Spotify.

 Here is a general explanation of each "legal basis" to help you understand the table:

 Performance of a Contract: When it's necessary for Spotify (or a third party) to process your personal data to: